discord-jda/JDA-Website/docs/using-jda/interactions.md

             Commands.slash("echo", "Repeats messages back to you.")
                 .addOption(OptionType.STRING, "message", "The message to repeat.")
                 .addOption(OptionType.INTEGER, "times", "The number of times to repeat the message.")
-                .addOption(OptionType.BOOLEAN, "ephemeral", "Whether or not the message should be sent as an ephemeral message.")
+                .addOption(OptionType.BOOLEAN, "ephemeral", "Whether or not the message should be sent as an ephemeral message."), Commands.slash("animal", "Finds a random animal")
+                 .addOptions(
+                     new OptionData(OptionType.STRING, "type", "The type of animal to find") .addChoice("Bird", "bird")
+                         .addChoice("Big Cat", "bigcat")
+                         .addChoice("Canine", "canine")
+                         .addChoice("Fish", "fish")
+                 )
     ).queue();
     ```